 Commented By Khenpo Sodargye

-DÜ

-THE

-GREAT

-CLOUD

-OF
+Ju Mipham Rinpoche's

-BLESSINGS
+THE GREAT CLOUD OF BLESSINGS

 2018 Edition

 WANG DÜ: THE GREAT CLOUD OF BLESSINGS

 THE PRAYER WHICH MAGNETIZES ALL THAT APPEARS AND ALL THAT EXISTS

 Composed by Ju Mipham Rinpoche

 Commented by Khenpo Sodargye

 2018 Edition

+This teaching was given by Khenpo Sodargye in Chinese in 2013 and was translated into English in 2018.
-Although this prayer is short and consists of a mere seven stanzas, its content is most excellent and profound.

-- Khenpo Sodargye
+Although this prayer is short and consists of a mere seven stanzas, its content is most excellent and profound. - Khenpo Sodargye

 Dedicated to

 Khenpo Sodargye Rinpoche in deep gratitude and love

 May your compassion and wisdom illuminate everywhere and enlighten every sentient being.